Skip to Content

 Command to execute: php flute cron:run

-Use the same PHP version as for the web server!
+Use the same PHP version as your web server!
 Usually this is PHP 8.2 or higher.

 FastPanel